Wednesday, September 21st, 2016

-1. SMALL GROUPS: Growing student ministries focus on small group relationships as much as major event.
-Recognizing the important role small groups play in the spiritual development of an adolescent is a key factor to growing both numerically and spiritually.
+Growing student ministries focus on small group relationships as much as major events.
+Recognizing the important role small groups play in the spiritual development of an adolescent is a key factor in growing both numerically and spiritually.
 To calculate your small group effectiveness consider the ideal formula of having one small group for every 8 students in your average attendance.
-Each Small group should float between 5-10 students with an ideal of about 7 in attendance.
-Depending on the age group, interest level, and the time availability of the teacher/facilitator, one group may need to be smaller while others can afford to expand without losing the necessary high-touch factor.
+Each Small group should float between 5-10 students with ideally about 7 in attendance.
+Depending on the age group, interest level, and the time availability of the teacher/facilitator, one group may need to be smaller.
+Although, other groups can afford to expand without losing the necessary high-touch factor.

-3. Growing student ministries will look for opportunities in which to place students into leadership roles.
-They want students to be personally involved in accomplishing their mission, vision, and weekly ministry gatherings.
+Growing student ministries will look for opportunities in which to place students into leadership roles.
+Successful youth ministers want students to be personally involved in accomplishing their mission, vision, and weekly ministry gatherings.
 They know the value of students developing spiritually through doing, through preparing, and through personal involvement.
 This essential recognizes the fact that student leadership cannot be limited to those who play and sing with the praise band, are extrovert, or popular.

-4. Growing student ministries strive not to repeat unproductive ministry programming or events.
-Growth happens with those who are willing to discard or conclude a ministry that has proven unproductive over time with best effort expended to see it be successful.
+Growing student ministries strive not to repeat unproductive ministry programming or events.
+Growth happens with those who are willing to discard or conclude a ministry that has proven unproductive over time.
 If you have given your best effort at making a ministry productive to no avail, then you must have the courage to discontinue it.
 Remember, an unproductive ministry due to programming ignorance or laziness is not the same as an unsuccessful ministry.

-5. Growing student ministries identify and encourage one another using a flood light rather than a spotlight.
-Understanding the benefits of flood light ministry is a key to high-touch growth.
+Growing student ministries identify and encourage one another using a flood light rather than a spotlight.
+Understanding the benefits of flood light ministry is key to high-touch growth.
 When we treat all students the same regardless of abilities, looks, popularity, athletic ability, etc. the tendency towards inclusiveness breeds acceptance and growth.
-A spotlight promotes individualism and exclusiveness much like a clique whereas a flood light distributes its beams equally regardless of how much or how little a youth brings to the table.
+A spotlight promotes individualism and exclusiveness much like a clique.
+A floodlight distributes its beams equally regardless of how much or how little a youth brings to the table.

-6. Growing student ministries will embrace and promote change.
+Growing student ministries will embrace and promote change.
 Now I don’t mean changing things for change sake (although sometimes even that is necessary in extreme stagnant cases) When it comes to change, we must remember that every ministry has its season.
-Some ministry programs will last a life time, like Summer Camp or Disciple Now Weekend.
+Some ministry programs will last a lifetime, like Summer Camp or Disciple Now Weekend.
 While the content may change and the programming updated, the concept of an annual ministry event like summer camp may outlive several generations of youth.
-On the other hand, some ministry initiatives have a very short life-span and are established with the intent of only accomplishing a specific, time sensitive ministry goal.
+On the other hand, some ministry initiatives have a very short life-span.
+They establish them with the intent of only accomplishing a specific, time-sensitive ministry goal.
 Knowing when it is time to conclude a particular ministry program must be bathed in prayer and executed with humility and confidence.

-7. Growing student ministries celebrate involvement and participation from parents and other adults.
-More than chaperones, these are adults who are youth friendly – who choose to invest in the spiritual development of teenagers.
-These are volunteers who are committed to providing students with significant other-person to which they can turn when the storms of adolescences flood their lives.
+Growing student ministries celebrate involvement and participation from parents and other adults.
+More than chaperones, these are adults who are youth-friendly – who choose to invest in the spiritual development of teenagers.
+Committed volunteers provide students with a significant other-person to which they can turn when the storms of adolescences flood their lives.